Georgia Football Player Takes Out ESPN Reporter Laura Rutledge On The Sidelines, Then Asks Her Out On A Date

 Let’s hope that the fact that the Georgia Bulldogs won the game can soothe Prather Hudson’s burn.

-As for what caused the collision, The Daily Mail reports that Hudson had been attempting to block a member of the opposing team, but things got a little out of hand when the two swerved out of bounds and into Laura Rutledge.
+As for what caused the collision, the Daily Mail reports that Hudson had been attempting to block a member of the opposing team, but things got a little out of hand when the two swerved out of bounds and into Laura Rutledge.

 Took an L in Athens today.
 So many thanks to everyone at @UGAAthletics for their help after this happened…even though I’m a Gator ???? pic.twitter.com/b1FTCPaqtH